CommE2E/comm/docs/nix_mobile_setup.md

 ### JDK

 We’ll need the Java Development Kit (JDK) for Android development.
+While the Nix development environment provides JDK 11 when you run `nix develop`, development with Android Studio occurs outside of the Nix environment, and as such will require a standalone install.

 We’re using [SDKMAN!](https://sdkman.io/) to manage our JDK installation.
 Run the following to install SDKMAN!:

 ```
 curl -s "https://get.sdkman.io" | bash